NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of areas to be used with these parameters
 - `activation_step`: (int, or list of ints, or [MinMaxInt](#MinMaxInt)
 dict): Step on which placer should begin downward movement.
+Default: between 0 and 10
+- `end_height`: (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict): Height at which the placer should release its held object.
+Default:
+0 (so the held object is in contact with the floor)
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "placers"
 - `placed_object_labels` (string, or list of strings): A label for an